jdoleary/Spellmasons/docs/CriticalPath.md

     - [AutoUpdate](https://github.com/vercel/hazel)
 - More content
     - Engage community in making new spells
-    - Specific barriers or walls that can't be cast threw
+    - Specific barriers or walls that can't be cast through
-    - Summonable barriers (with health) to protect you from arrows or mobs' pathing

 ## Deadlines
 - ~~My part (gameplay) should be finished end of Feb 2022~~